Imre Czomba: Fireworks Music Budapest

 He was highly honored with an invitation to write music for the Hungarian National Day's fireworks in 2008 and 2009.
 With over 3 million viewers, it was an unforgettable moment in his professional life.

 Television, Film

-He next turned to television as a composer and music producer, working on shows such as "Csináljuk a fesztivált," a popular new TV program that features the biggest hits in the last 50 years in 93 Episodes.
+He next turned to television as a composer and music producer.

-In 2013, Imre moved to Los Angeles.
-Since then he has scored several International Film and TV Productions, and composed music for the Hungarian hit movies Argo 2 (Action Comedy)and the Kölcsönlakás (Comedy).
+In 2013, Czomba relocated to Los Angeles, where he has since worked on international film and television productions.